Title

 |---|---|

-| sessionId | The session ID from the Yoti session create response. |
+| sessionId | The ID returned in the response when you create a Yoti AVS session. |

-| sdkId | This is your SDK ID provided to you by Yoti. |
+| sdkId | The SDK ID for your application, provided by Yoti Hub. |

 Iframe Implementation